doragasu/mw-fw-rtos/README.md

 * Synchronize the date/time from NTP servers.
 * Generate random numbers blazingly fast.
 * Store and read custom data on non volatile flash (up to 16 megabits are available in addition to the standard 32 megabits of the cart).
+* Integrate with GameJolt for online scoreboards, trophies, user and friend management, cloud storage, etc.

 # Authors